ISAACLWRen/ATC-YOLOv5-fruit-detection/README.md

 # ATC-YOLOv5-fruit-detection
-Modified YOLOv5 model for fruit detection(base on Ultralytics YOLOv5_v7.0)
+* Modified YOLOv5 model for fruit detection(base on Ultralytics YOLOv5_v7.0)
-The main modifications collated/introduced are AFPN ( modified), Weighted feature concat (proposed in BiFPN), TRCSP ( modified obtained based on modules in BotNet), Coordinate Attention Mechanism.
+* The main modifications collated/introduced are AFPN ( modified), Weighted feature concat (proposed in BiFPN), TRCSP ( modified obtained based on modules in BotNet), Coordinate Attention Mechanism.
+* The project was uploaded to github for the first time (previously running on a cloud server), so there may still be some refinements to be made, but its idea is mainly the model structure of ATC-YOLOv5.

 # YOLOv5
 All files are identical to the [original YOLOv5](https://github.com/ultralytics/yolov5), except for the necessary changes made when adding the modules.